rdahis/rdahis.github.io/index.md

 <img src="./files/pictures/profile.jpg" alt="profile" style="width: 280px;" align="right"  />

 Welcome to my website!
 I am a 6th year PhD candidate in Economics at Northwestern University.
-My research is at the intersection of Development, Political Economy, Public and Environmental Economics, with an emphasis on low- and middle-income countries.
+My research is at the intersection of Development, Political Economy, Public, and Environmental Economics, with an emphasis on low- and middle-income countries.
 I study topics related to decentralization, public service delivery, deforestation, and racial inequality.

 I am on the job market this year and available for interviews before, during, and after the 2021 EEA and ASSA meetings.